 To conduct a comprehensive performance evaluation, we simulate a computing system with eight inconsistently heterogeneous machines (i.e., M = 8).
-To generate the probabilistic execution time PMFs (PET), the mean execution time results from twelve SPECint benchmarks on a set of eight machines1 was determined.
-These mean execution times for each benchmark on each system formed the mean values for our taskmachine execution times.
+To generate the probabilistic execution time PMFs (PET), the mean execution time results from twelve

+SPECint benchmarks on a set of eight bare-metal machines1 were determined.
+These mean execution times for each benchmark on each system formed the mean values for our task-machine execution times.
 The function describing execution time of the tasks on a machine is assumed to be a unimodal distribution; from a gamma distribution using the task-machine mean execution time, and with a shape randomly picked from the range [1:20], 500 execution times were sampled.
 From these times, a histogram was generated to produce a discrete probability mass function (PMF).
 This was repeated for each task type on each machine, and the resultant eight machine by twelve task type matrix of PMFs was stored as the PET matrix which remains constant across all of our experiments.
+We note that other statistical methods can be explored to learn and tweak PMF distributions in an online manner.

-B. Generating Workload
+8.2.
+Generating Workload

 Our simulation is of a finite span of time units, starting and ending in a state where the system is idle.
 As the system comes online, and tasks begin to accumulate in the queue, the system is not in the desired state of oversubscription.
 The same is true of the end of the simulation, when the last tasks are finishing, and no more are arriving to maintain the oversubscribed state.
-In an effort to minimize the effects of the non-oversubscribed portion of the simulation from the data, the first and last hundred (100) tasks to complete are removed from the results.
+In an effort to minimize the effects of the non-oversubscribed portion of the simulation from the data, the first and last 100 tasks to complete are removed from the results.
 Only the remaining tasks from the oversubscribed portion of the simulation are used in the analysis.

-Based on other workload investigations [14], [15], a gamma distribution is created with a mean arrival rate for all task types that is synthesized by dividing the total number of arriving tasks by the number of task types.
-Except an experiment in Subsection VII-G, the variance of this distribution is 10% of the mean.
+Based on other workload investigations^[15,14], a gamma distribution is created with a mean arrival rate for all task types that is synthesized by dividing the total number of arriving tasks by the number of task types.
+The variance of this distribution is 10% of the mean.
 Each task type's mean arrival rate is generated by dividing the number of time units by the estimated number of tasks of that type.
 A list of tasks with attendant types, arrivals times, and deadlines is generated by sampling each task type's distribution.

+Recall that we consider each task to have an individual hard deadline and it has to be dropped once the deadline is missed.
 For a given task i, the deadline is calculated as $\delta_i = arr_i + avg_i + (\beta \cdot avg{all})$, where arr_i is the arrival time, avg_i is the mean execution time for that task type (range from 50 to 200 ms), β is a slack coefficient, and avg{all} is the mean of all task type's execution.
 This slack allows for the tasks to have a chance of completion in an oversubscribed system.

-C. Baseline Mapping Heuristics
+8.3.
+Baseline Mapping Heuristics